polderknowledge/log-module/README.md

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please have a look at [the releases section](link-releases) for an overview of all changes.

 ## Testing